 The PostgreSQL back-end needs access to the PostgreSQL C client library (libpq.so).
 The location of this library is specified via postgresql-so-load-path, which defaults to /usr/lib/libpq.so.
 Additional flags to ld needed for linking are specified via postgresql-so-libraries, which defaults to ("-lcrypt" "-lc").

 '''

-(mk:load-system :clsql-postgresql)
+(asdf:operate 'adsf:load-op 'clsql-postgresql)

 '''

 to load the PostgreSQL back-end.
 The database type for the PostgreSQL back-end is :postgresql.